tsjohnnychan/hugoplate/content/english/_index.md

 # Features
 features:
-  - title: "All It Needs is a Github Link"
+  - title: "All It Needs is a GitHub Link"
     image: "/images/service-1.png"
-    content: "Hazl greatly simplifies the deployment process.
-Behind the curve, the AI agents analyze the repository, codebase, and documentation."
+    content: "Hazl simplifies deployment by having AI agents automatically analyze repositories, interpret codebases, and understand documentation."
     bulletpoints:
       - "No command-line knowledge required"
-      - "Just natural lanaguage if you need to customize the application"
+      - "Just natural language if you need to customize the application"
       - "Manage all your applications in one place.
 This is your app store"
       # - "Fully responsive on all devices"
       # - "SEO-optimized for better search engine rankings"